mattjh1/mattjh-blog/content/post/tmux-session-management.md

 ## Script

-Before diving into using the Tmux Session Chooser Script, it's essential to note that the script is configured with assumptions about the user's environment.
+Before diving into using the Tmux Session Script, it's essential to note that the script is configured with assumptions about the user's environment.
 The current version assumes a macOS environment with Tmux installed using Homebrew.

 If your setup differs—for example, if you're using a different operating system or if Tmux is installed using a method other than Homebrew—feel free to modify the script to suit your environment.
 The script is designed to be adaptable, ensuring compatibility with various configurations.
 The reason for opting to go for a full path to the installation is because of how I execute this script, it is the first thing introduced to my terminal emulator (Alacritty).
 So running `which tmux` will not work in this case albeit that would be a more elegant solution.